Climate-Related Information Disclosures Based on TCFD Recommendations

 The CSR and Environment Committee convenes monthly and implements its functions to oversee and manage environmental matters related to the Group in Japan, set annual targets for each business site, and manage progress through monthly activity reports from each business site.
 In addition, reports on climate change action are submitted to the Board of Directors twice a year through the Risk Management Committee.

 • 3.
-Use of renewable energy At least 17%
+Use rate of renewable energy: At least 17%

 Category Items t-CO₂ Calculated sites Method for obtaining emission factor Remarks

-1 Purchased products and services 104,939 TODA KOGYO IDEA Ver.2.3 Expenses subject to calculation where at least the top 90% of procurement amounts
+1 Purchased products and services 96,009 TODA IDEA Ver.2.3 Expenses subject to calculation were at least the top 90% of procurement amounts

-2 Capital goods 2,214 TODA KOGYO Ministry of the Environment Database of Emissions Unit Values Version 3.3 -
+2 Capital goods 1,713 TODA Ministry of the Environment Database of Emissions Unit Values -

 -